-Here's everything you need to know about setting up your shiny new Mac
+How to set up your new Mac

 - Press the Power button on your Mac to turn it on.

-- This is the language that your computer will be written in across the system.
+- Select a language.
+This is the language your computer will write in across the system.

-- This is how your keys will type out onto your computer, no matter what the physical keyboard looks like.
+- Select a keyboard layout.
+This is how your keys will type out onto your computer, no matter what the physical keyboard looks like.

-- If you are connecting to the internet using Ethernet, select Other Network Options and select Ethernet.
+- Select your Wi-Fi network.
+If you are connecting to the internet using Ethernet, select Other Network Options and select Ethernet.

 - Enter your Wi-Fi password if you are using Wi-Fi.

+- Click Continue.
 This may take a few minutes.
-You may see a spinning wheel and "Looking for networks".
+You may see a spinning wheel and "Looking for networks."
 This is normal.

 - If you are setting up your Mac as a new computer, select Don't transfer any information now.